29miaoet/Andrew_WebPage/README.md

 [global news article](https://globalnews.ca/news/11654725/winnipeg-youth-curlers-inspired-by-olympics/)
 on Andrew's curling career.
 This project was first inspired by fellow classmate Thomas Gan, who helped write Andrew's [Wikipedia Article](https://en.wikipedia.org/wiki/User:29miaoet/sandbox).
+Through the months, it has progressed greatly, from release 2.0.0, which only included a *mostly* truthful account of his life, to the multipage website we have today, many features have been added, including prank pages, Wikipedia articles, and even backend hosting with Supabase.
 I would like to thank everyone who contributed and supported this project, and allowed it to progress to this level.

 This Website combines solid HTML structure, rich CSS styling, and efficient and functional JavaScript scripts.
 It uses free tools with no time restrictions, so you can enjoy Andrew's Website for future decades to come!

+>Just go curl, it's so fun! - Andrew Stanish

 ## Attributes
 - ✅ Fully responsive homepage and layout